irfu/irfu-matlab/mission/solar_orbiter/bicas/readme.txt

 this software is Erik P G Johansson, Swedish Institute of Space Physics (IRF), Uppsala, Sweden.
 Software development began 2016-03-xx (March 2016).

+The software was originally developed for processing (1) L1R-->L2, for being run at ROC for official processing (deliveries of L2 to SOAR).
+After that, the software has been extended analogously to also process more datasets at IRFU (2) L2-->L3, for official deliveries IRFU-->ROC (and further to SOAR), and (3) L2-->L2 (SOLO_L2_RPW-LFR-SURV-CWF-E-1-SECOND; IRFU-internal unofficial dataset) .

 IMPORTANT NOTE: BICAS is designed to comply with the RCS ICD.
 Much documentation on how to use this software can thus be found there.
 For more documentation, see RCS ICD and RUM documents (see below).